 President Abraham Lincoln proclaimed during the Civil War a national day, and to be held on the final Thursday of November.

-Thanksgiving is actually more than 400 years old!
+Thanksgiving is more than 400 years old!

-You maybe surprised though that its origins are much further back than this.
+You may be surprised though that its origins are much further back than this.

-In fact it is believed that the very first Thanksgiving Day was held in El Paso, Texas in 1598.
+It is believed that the very first Thanksgiving Day was held in El Paso, Texas in 1598.

 A couple of years later in 1621 Pilgrims held a harvest celebration.
 These Pilgrims were early European settlers who came to North America and settled at Plymouth.